VisionEval/VisionEval-Docs/docs/03-tutorial.md

 # Picking a Model {#picking-a-model}
 The VisionEval system is comprised of three models:

-* **[VERSPM](#verspm)** (VisionEval Regional Strategic Planning Model) was developed by Oregon Department of Transportation (ODOT) as an offshoot of the GreenSTEP model to support the preparation of metropolitan area scenario plans.
-The name reflects a broadening of the policies, beyond state statutory requirements.
+* **[VERSPM](#verspm)** (VisionEval Regional Strategic Planning Model) was developed by Oregon Department of Transportation (ODOT) as to support the preparation of metropolitan area scenario plans.
 This model operates largely at the zonal level (i.e. inputs and outputs are zone-based).
 * **[VE-State](#vestate)** is a state level version of VERSPM.
 Like VERSPM, this model operates at the zonal level, but the zones are larger than their VERSPM counterparts.
-* **[VERPAT](#verpat)** (VisionEval Rapid Policy Analysis Tool) was developed under the federal Strategic Highway Research Program (SHRP2).
-The model was developed to help planners evaluate the potential effect of growth policies on regional travel.
-Portions of the GreenSTEP model were used in VERPAT, but substantial revisions were made to the code, including use of land use place type categories.
-This model operates largely at the region or place type level for the entire region.

 ## Spatial Detail